matiasleandronunez/python_web_automation/README.md

 Before Running:

-After cloning the repository, create the secrets required by the sample app by executing the following commands:
+After cloning the repository, create the secrets required by the sample app by executing the following commands that require you to init docker swarm first:

 mkdir certs